Tweetcoin/Core/README.md

   follow planned and in-progress work for upcoming releases.
 * [Github Discussion](https://github.com/tweetcoin/core/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the Tweetcoin Core software, the underlying protocols and the TWEET asset.
+  to discuss features, planned and unplanned, related to both the development of the Tweetcoin Core software, the underlying protocols and the TWTC asset.

 ## Communities 🚀🍾